vlladin/cohort-six/program-guide/repo-guide.md

 Install [git](https://git-scm.com/) using a preferred method on your machine and set it up with your github SSH key.
 You need to [setup ssh](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and [add the generated key to your github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) if you haven't done so yet.
 With your git setup complete, **fork the repo** to your github account (by clicking the Fork button) and clone the fork locally, for example:

 ```
-git clone git@github.com:taxmeifyoucan/cohort-five.git
+git clone git@github.com:taxmeifyoucan/cohort-six.git
 ```
 Now you have a local copy of the repo that you can use to update your fork.
-Let's add the main repository as an upstream named `epf5`:
+Let's add the main repository as an upstream named `epf6`:
 ```
-cd cohort-five
+cd cohort-six
-git remote add epf5 https://github.com/eth-protocol-fellows/cohort-five.git
+git remote add epf6 https://github.com/eth-protocol-fellows/cohort-six.git
 ```
 This completes your one time setup of the repository.

 #### 2. Keeping your local repository up to date

-With the upstream added, you can keep your local repo updated by directly pulling from epf5 upstream.
+With the upstream added, you can keep your local repo updated by directly pulling from `epf6` upstream.
 If you already added your own commits on top of it, rebase it before opening a PR:
 ```
-git fetch epf5
+git fetch epf6
-git rebase epf5/main
+git rebase epf6/main
 ```

 #### 3. Adding your updates